borisdayma/docs/docs/logging.md

 model.save(os.path.join(run.dir, "model.h5")) #
 ```

-Wandb will save to the cloud any files put in wandb's run directory.
+W&B will save to the cloud any files put in a run's directory.

-Wandb's run directories are inside the wandb directory and the path looks like _run-20171023_105053-3o4933r0_ where _20171023_105053_ is the timestamp and _3o4933r0_ is the ID of the run.
+W&B's run directories are inside the *wandb* directory and the path looks like _run-20171023_105053-3o4933r0_ where _20171023_105053_ is the timestamp and _3o4933r0_ is the ID of the run.

 ## Restoring Code State